zettdaymond/opulus/README.md

 # Releases #
 We provide binary builds for Windows.
 See https://bitbucket.org/zettdaymond/opulus/downloads.

-Note, that the program will not work on processors, older than Intel Core2Duo.
+Note, that the our build will not work on processors, older than Intel Core2Duo.

 # Autors: #